Nadeeshana-Lahiru/PlatformIO-with-WOKWI-Simulation/README.md

 ---

 ## 🏷️ License

-This project is released under the **MIT License** feel free to use it for learning or development purposes.
+This project is licensed under the [MIT License](./LICENSE) - see the LICENSE file for details.

 ---